parmarrutik/Python_Pharmacy_Management_System/README.md

 This application helps manage medicines, companies, stock details, and provides CRUD operations with a user-friendly interface.

 ---
+NOTE : create D drive in "pharma" folder and add all uploaded files, setup Database and after Run code

 ## 📌 Features